Detox Symptoms After a Chiropractic Adjustment

 Even if you feel sore or weak, yoga is a great way to get in some activity without stressing the body more.
 Moving and stretching can actually make you feel much better.
 Chiropractors may recommend these poses:

 • Cat-Cow Pose.
 This can release leftover tension and increase blood flow around your spine.
 To begin, get onto all fours on the floor, keeping your palms and the tops of your feet firm on the ground.
 Slowly arch your back as high as you can and hold the pose for a few seconds before returning to your original position.
-Then curve your stomach toward the ground, holding for a few seconds and releasing.
+Then, curve your stomach toward the ground, hold it for a few seconds, and release it.
 Repeat a few times.

 • Bound Angle Pose.
 If you are feeling particularly fatigued, this can help by increasing blood circulation and flushing toxins faster.
 It is also helpful for staying relaxed.
 You start by sitting on the ground and bringing the bottoms of your feet together so that your legs make a diamond shape.
 Slightly press your heels together and gently push them down with your hands.
 Try to move your knees toward the ground and your stomach up.
 Hold for a few seconds before releasing, then repeat three more times.